-A source of critical study and creative response to the corpus of Thomas Ligotti as well as associated authors and creative works
+A source of critical study and creative response to the corpus of Thomas Ligotti as well as associated authors and ideas

 Vastarien.
 The forbidden tome.
 The impossible otherworld.
 A textual entryway into